ikekou/orca-touchdesigner-pilot-tox/README.md

 ## I think there is another better way.

-I'm sure Orca has an easier way, but I didn't know.
+I'm sure Orca has an easier way, but I didn't know 🤔.
 Please let me know if you know.

 https://twitter.com/ikekou